TdsAlv/dbt_homework/README.md

 In marts:

 A unique record is assumed to be metrics_date + campaign_name combination.
-Since this report is aggregated for each day for each campaign, having two rows for same day and campaign should not happen.
-Again we will use hash to check if newly arriving data should update an existing record.
+This is an aggregate table so if duplicate data arrives to 'correct' the current data, we should check what timestamp that data is, extract day from that timestamp and re-fetch data for that full day from staging layer.
+Finally we will use hash of metrics_date + campaign_name to check if newly arriving data should update an existing record.

 **Step 5**: Add tests.
 Testing source: test if \_airbyte_ab_id is unique and not_null.